tdwg/bdq/tg2/_review/docs/guide/users/index.md

 ## 2 A Guide to the Tests

-BDQ Core defines a set of Tests to assess the quality of biodiversity data.
+The BDQ standard defines a set of Tests to assess the quality of biodiversity data.
 Implementations of these Tests may produce data quality reports.
 The format of such data quality reports may vary, but they should contain specific information about outputs from each Test.
-This guide describes the Tests, their inputs, expectations about their outputs, how they may be used for Quality Control and Quality Assurance, and describes the [BDQ Core Quick Reference Guide](../terms/bdqcore/index.md), which gives the details of each BDQ Core Test.
+This guide describes the Tests, their inputs, expectations about their outputs, how they may be used for Quality Control and Quality Assurance, and describes the [BDQ Tests Quick Reference Guide](../terms/bdqtest/index.md), which gives the details of each BDQ Test.

 Biodiversity data encompasses information about the variety of life on Earth.
 This includes observations of where and when organisms were found (such as the date and location of a bird sighting including the species name, and potentially other details about its behavior, observed habitat, or physical characteristics.
-BDQ Core is designed to assess the quality of these data for a variety of uses including research and conservation.
-Implementations of the Tests defined in BDQ Core examine such Occurrence data expressed using Darwin Core terms.
+The BDQ standard is designed to assess the quality of these data for a variety of uses including research and conservation.
+Implementations of the Tests defined in BDQ examine such Occurrence data expressed using Darwin Core terms.
 Darwin Core is a standardized set of terms used to describe biodiversity data, it provides a common vocabulary that allows different databases and researchers to share information in a consistent way.

-The BDQ Core Tests are each very specific.
+The BDQ Tests are each very specific.
 Some Tests are very simple and self explanatory, such as the Test that asserts that the value of dwc:day should be an integer in the range 1 to 31.
 Other Tests reference external authoritative sources of information to evaluate data quality, these are referred to as source authorities.
 For example, testing values of dwc:countryCode involves comparison with the source authority that is the list of valid ISO country codes.

 ### 2.1 Test Types (non-normative)

 There are four types of Tests: Validation, Issue, Amendment, and Measure.
 Each Test is intended to examine just one specific aspect of data quality.
 Tests are assembled into Test suites (Policies) that assess the fitness of data for a specific use.

 **Validation Tests** can be thought of as fact-checking.
 They compare the data against known standards or rules.
 Validation Tests examine the values of one or more [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) against a Criterion for quality.
-An example is [VALIDATION_COUNTRYCODE_STANDARD](https://rs.tdwg.org/bdqcore/terms/0493bcfb-652e-4d17-815b-b0cce0742fbe) where dwc:countryCode is checked against a Source Authority for validity.
+An example is [VALIDATION_COUNTRYCODE_STANDARD](https://rs.tdwg.org/bdqtest/terms/0493bcfb-652e-4d17-815b-b0cce0742fbe) where dwc:countryCode is checked against a Source Authority for validity.

 **Issue Tests** can be thought of as warning flags.
 They don't necessarily mean the data are wrong, but they highlight something that might be a problem for some users.
-For example, [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](https://rs.tdwg.org/bdqcore/terms/13d5a10e-188e-40fd-a22c-dbaa87b91df2) alerts users to a NotEmpty value that should be examined against their data quality needs.
+For example, [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](https://rs.tdwg.org/bdqtest/terms/13d5a10e-188e-40fd-a22c-dbaa87b91df2) alerts users to a NotEmpty value that should be examined against their data quality needs.

 **Amendment Tests** can be thought of as suggestions for improvement.
 Amendment Tests examine the values of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) and may propose changes or additions to improve the quality.
-An example is [AMENDMENT_COUNTRYCODE_STANDARDIZED](https://rs.tdwg.org/bdqcore/terms/fec5ffe6-3958-4312-82d9-ebcca0efb350), where a valid ISO country code could be inferred.
+An example is [AMENDMENT_COUNTRYCODE_STANDARDIZED](https://rs.tdwg.org/bdqtest/terms/fec5ffe6-3958-4312-82d9-ebcca0efb350), where a valid ISO country code could be inferred.

 **Measure Tests** can be thought of as metrics.
 Measure Tests either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
-An example is [MEASURE_VALIDATIONTESTS_NOTCOMPLIANT](https://rs.tdwg.org/bdqcore/terms/453844ae-9df4-439f-8e24-c52498eca84a), which returns the number of Tests of Type Validation that had a response of "NOT_COMPLIANT" on a record.
+An example is [MEASURE_VALIDATIONTESTS_NOTCOMPLIANT](https://rs.tdwg.org/bdqtest/terms/453844ae-9df4-439f-8e24-c52498eca84a), which returns the number of Tests of Type Validation that had a response of "NOT_COMPLIANT" on a record.

 ### 2.2 Test Inputs and Outputs

 #### 2.2.1 Inputs to Tests (non-normative)

 Each Test is defined to take a specific set of input terms (InformationElements, generally [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021)), and then perform some tightly specified evaluation of those inputs to produce a specific output (the Response, see below).
-All of the BDQ Core Validation, Amendment, and Issue Tests examine a set of Darwin Core terms from a Single Record (e.g., from a single Occurrence record) rather than looking at the input term(s) over multiple records.
+All of the BDQ Validation, Amendment, and Issue Tests examine a set of Darwin Core terms from a Single Record (e.g., from a single Occurrence record) rather than looking at the input term(s) over multiple records.

-Consider the Test [VALIDATION_EVENTDATE_STANDARD](https://rs.tdwg.org/bdqcore/terms/4f2bf8fd-fc5c-493f-a44c-e7b16153c803).
+Consider the Test [VALIDATION_EVENTDATE_STANDARD](https://rs.tdwg.org/bdqtest/terms/4f2bf8fd-fc5c-493f-a44c-e7b16153c803).
 It takes as input value of the InformationElement dwc:eventDate from a Single Record, and then asks, "Is the value of dwc:eventDate a valid ISO date?".
 It will then produce a Response describing the conclusion it reached when analyzing that record.

 Tests can also operate on a dataset (a Multi Record), and examine the values for Information Elements across the entire dataset.
-The only Multi Record Tests currently defined in BDQ Core are Measures, which take the outputs of Single Record Tests as their inputs and report on the results of those Single Record Tests aggregated across the dataset.
+The only Multi Record Tests currently defined in BDQ are Measures, which take the outputs of Single Record Tests as their inputs and report on the results of those Single Record Tests aggregated across the dataset.
 The names of these Tests all begin with `MULTIRECORD_`.

 #### 2.2.2 Data Quality Reports (non-normative)

 Software that includes implementations of the Tests may produce data quality reports.
-The form that such data quality reports may take is not specified by BDQ Core, however, it does specify elements that should be present in such reports.
+The form that such data quality reports may take is not specified by the BDQ standard, however, it does specify elements that should be present in such reports.

 #### 2.2.3 Responses From Tests (normative)

-Reports SHOULD identify Tests using at least the Label (rdfs:label) for the Test class (e.g., [VALIDATION_COUNTRY_FOUND](https://rs.tdwg.org/bdqcore/terms/69b2efdc-6269-45a4-aecb-4cb99c2ae134)).
+Reports SHOULD identify Tests using at least the Label (rdfs:label) for the Test class (e.g., [VALIDATION_COUNTRY_FOUND](https://rs.tdwg.org/bdqtest/terms/69b2efdc-6269-45a4-aecb-4cb99c2ae134)).

 Results from each Test MUST be delivered in the form of a Response.status, Response.result, and Response.comment.
 Each Test MUST produce one Response.
 A Response.qualifier MAY also be included.